 Social media used to be an ideal place for companies to reach new audiences—but it’s getting harder to get noticed.
 Organic reach on Facebook, for example, fell 52% in 2016 and continues to fall.
 The problem?
 Too many posts means too little space to capture people’s attention.

-How can you boost your campaign’s reach with email?
+How can you boost your fundraiser’s reach with email?

 With social media reach down, bring email back into the mix.
 Email communication is enjoying a resurgence (especially with GenX and Boomers).
 Tune up your fundraising email strategy: Write thoughtful, personalized emails to friends, families, and local reporters to drum up awareness. of your cause.

 For help read Use These Email Templates to Reach Your Goal Faster.

 Several social media platforms have invested in this feature, in which content deliberately “times out” after a set point.
 Although ephemeral content is short-lived (with an average lifespan of around 24 hours), it can still make a big impact—maybe because it tends to come across as authentic and prompts people to take immediate action.